 Conditions we treat perineural therapy

-Often used as a natural alternative to traditional pain relief options like cortisone injections, perineural therapy has proven to be a very helpful way to treat a variety of conditions, including:
+Often used as a natural alternative to traditional pain relief options like cortisone injections, perineural therapy has been very helpful in treating a variety of conditions, including:

 - Headaches and migraines